StevenR152/steven-rutherford.com/blog/2020-05-26-indie-game-dev.md

 tags: [craftyjs, web, "game development"]
 ---

-### The beginning of my game development journey?
+### Where my journey began?
 Winding back time through my several completed laps of the sun (birthdays) a primary school librarian introduced me to computer games, a world as exciting as middle-earth is to Frodo but all running on a now-iconic floppy disk from your living room.

 After graduating I frequently tried and failed larger game adventures, but have now settled on short prototypical adventures in the game creation world; to keep the work, life, socializing, hiking and game dev pentagon balanced.

 Instead of spending an evening a week every week, I instead devote a few weekends a year to build a new game from scratch as an entrant in Ludum Dare.

 ### My discovery of Ludum dare
 Back in 2012 I had a University Tutor encourage me to make games on an upcoming weekend, I was dubious with university workload but the free pizza helped the student budget.
 In the true student spirit of "leave no pizza behind" I signed up naive to the total amount of sleep I was about to lose, I unfold on the unexpected journey of my first Ludum Dare; a tiresome journey much like that to Mount Doom filled with beauty, and many battles.